 With a dehydrator in your kitchen, it’s easy to create your own healthy snacks at home.
-You may think that a dehydrator is a luxury, but there are so many benefits!
-You can buy foods in bulk from the grocery to dry or grow it yourself.
+You can make foods like granola or tempeh fresh from the kitchen, or you can also dehydrate foods for camping, hiking, and other outdoor activities.

 Dehydrating Fruits and Vegetables

-Dehydrated Bananas
+Dehydrated Bananas Recipe

 Ingredients